DanarBaadilla/api-pH-app-V1/README.md

 ## Introduction

 API-PH-APP-V1 is a RESTful API built using Flask for CRUD operations and deep learning model triggering (including PSPNet semantic segmentation and CNN Classification).
 It provides functionalities for managing data with a Flask-based backend, and integrates deep learning model capabilities.
-This is the backend application server for PH APP
+This is the backend application server for PH APP. the deployment will expired at 12 July 2025

 ## Technologies